factorial-io/fstack/packages/javascript/README.md

 });
 ```

+## Exclude files from linting

+If you want to exclude files from linting, you can do it by adding a `.eslintignore` file to your root where you reference all files that should be ignored.

 ## Tests

 The test task uses [jest](https://github.com/facebook/jest), which "_by default it looks for `.js`, `.jsx`, `.ts` and `.tsx` files inside of `__tests__` folders, as well as any files with a suffix of `.test` or `.spec` (e.g. `Component.test.js` or `Component.spec.js`).
 It will also find files called `test.js` or `spec.js`._" ([Jest documentation](https://jestjs.io/docs/en/configuration.html#testmatch-arraystring))